DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/q-and-a.md

 * repeats issued
 * repeats authorised
 * last issue date

+ The following leaves out any unchanged properties from the acute exmaple so you can focus on the differences.

 ```javascript
 // the same medication statement as a repeat with just the changes shown:
 {